jacdac/jacdac/README.md

 This repository contains the service specifications and device definitions.

-* Read online documentation at TBD
+* Read online documentation at https://jacdac.github.io/jacdac-docs/
 * Join the dicussions as https://github.com/jacdac/jacdac/discussions
 * File an issue at https://github.com/jacdac/jacdac/issues